Please enable JavaScript in your browser to use this page.

 Live Well includes Ofsted-registered childcare, parenting support, information to support a child with Special Educational Needs or Disabilities (SEND), to list just a few.

-The app is designed for professionals, but parents and carers may also find it helpful.
+Information on the Early Help section on Livewell B&NES is aimed at professionals but parents and carers may also find it helpful.

 EHAP